Student Affairs Staff

 Darlene Toedter - Registrar

-Violeta joined the Office of Academic and Student Affairs in September 2013, and previously worked for the Center for Animal Health and Food Safety at the College of Veterinary Medicine.
-Prior to joining the University in Minnesota, she worked in Washington, D.C. for five years administering international scholarship programs.
-As Admissions and Scholarship Coordinator, Violeta works closely with the Director of Admissions and is a resource for prospective students on the DVM program application process.
-She coordinates recruitment, interviews and admissions for DVM, VetFAST and VetLEAD, is involved with scholarship disbursement and assists with special events such as Commencement, Student Appreciation Days, GOALE, etc. As a native Romanian, Violeta has a strong passion for intercultural communication and welcomes inquiries from the international students at the College.
-In her spare time, Violeta enjoys reading, long-distance running, biking, hiking, dancing, painting, exploring other cultures, spending time with her international friends and family, and attending live music performances.
+Violeta works closely with the Director of Admissions and is a resource for prospective students on the DVM program application process.
+She coordinates recruitment, interviews and admissions for DVM, VetFAST and VetLEAD, is involved with scholarship disbursement, and assists with special student events.
+As a native Romanian, Violeta has a strong passion for intercultural communication and welcomes inquiries from the international students at the College.
+In her spare time, Violeta enjoys reading, long-distance running, biking, hiking, exploring other cultures, spending time with her international friends and family, and attending live music performances

 Sara serves as Academic Coordinator for the ASA office and supports the Associate Dean, the Director of Academic Affairs and the Director of Admissions.
 She facilitates student disability accommodations, coordinates events and is a liaison with the International Programs Council.
 She earned a B.A. in Anthropology from Washington University in St. Louis, has traveled around the world and served as a Peace Corps volunteer in Mali.
 She enjoys foreign and independent film, indulging her inner foodie, writing, road trips and Gopher sports!